upnplib/upnplib/docs/README.md

 - Use [C++ visibility](https://stackoverflow.com/q/69890807/5014688).
 - [Pull methods outside of a class](https://www.fluentcpp.com/2017/06/20/interface-principle-cpp/), whenever it is possible.
 - Friend classes and friend functions are not used.
+- There is a rule saying "[Do not use underscores in test suite names and test names](https://google.github.io/googletest/faq.html#why-should-test-suite-names-and-test-names-not-contain-underscore)".
+Because we know the problems we are free to violate the rule for readability with the following restrictions: test suite names only written in "camel case", test names are written in "snake case" without leading and trailing underscore.
+- nullptr is a valid entry and should never cause a segmentation fault.

 ## Git Commit Messages
 The [Udacity Git Commit Message Style Guide](https://udacity.github.io/git-styleguide/) served as a template.